minimusic/DataSubscription/README.md

 ## STATE

-Any publisher can be in one of four states: .initialized, .loading, .loaded, .error.
+Any publisher can be in one of four states: .unknown, .loading, .loaded, .error.

-- Initialized - The Publisher has been created but has no knowledge of the data yet.
+- Unknown - The Publisher has been created but has no knowledge of the data yet.
 It has not yet made an attempt to load the data.
 - Loading - A request has been made for new data, but the new data has not yet been loaded.
 The Loading state may include previous but possibly stale data.
 - Loaded - The publisher has successfully loaded new data, OR there is cached data available.
 Loaded will always include the data (If it is paged data, it could be an incomplete or "mixed" data state, but ready to be presented).
 - Error - An attempt to load the data could not be completed.
 Error data is included in the state.